 - Laminate and post the sign next to its relevant game station.

-- To promote use of the signs, adults can ask a student to read the rules out loud at the start of the game.
-The adult can also model how to play by the rules (e.g., demonstrate an “underhand” hit for foursquare).
-When disagreements between students occur or when a student is not following the rules, and adult can ask a student to read the rules out loud.
+- To promote the use of the signs, adults can ask a student to read the rules out loud at the start of the game.
+Be sure to include pictures for emerging readers.
+Adults can also model how to play by the rules (e.g., demonstrate an “underhand” hit for four square).
+When disagreements between students occur or when a student is not following the rules, an adult can ask a student to read the rules out loud.

 - Use the playground map to identify game stations.

-- Check to make sure that each game station has sufficient space to avoid safety risks and prevent game interference so that games can run smoothly and kids can stay engaged.
+- Check to make sure that each game station has sufficient space to avoid safety risks and prevent game interference.
+This helps games run smoothly and keeps kids engaged.

 - Use colored cones or chalk to draw clear boundaries for each game station.

-- To make sure kids know where they can play, ask students to trace the boundaries of their game using their fingers before beginning the game.
+- To make sure kids know where they can play, ask students to trace the boundaries of their game in the air (using their fingers) before beginning the game.